-After the students listen to and discuss the book, they are given time to write in their Journals about their personal responses to this story.
+- After the students listen to and discuss the book, give them time to write in their Journals about their personal responses to this story.

-The purpose of this session is to introduce the students to a collection of biographies featuring “barrier breakers” and to invite them to select at least one book to read independently.
+- The purpose of this session is to introduce the students to a collection of biographies featuring “barrier breakers” and to invite them to select at least one book to read independently.
 The teacher presents a brief book talk about each title.
 The collection includes picture books, early chapter books, and books for advanced readers.
-Some titles on the list are

-Students bring their Response Journals to this whole-group session and share some of their entries about the series of shared texts and the biographies selected for independent reading.
-Key ideas, discoveries, intertextual links, and questions are recorded on a chart next to the discussion circle.
-After the students have an opportunity to discuss these ideas and discoveries and to address the questions on the chart, they are asked to identify connections between these stories and their own lives.
+- Students bring their Response Journals to this whole-group session and share some of their entries about the series of shared texts and the biographies selected for independent reading.
+Record key ideas, discoveries, intertextual links, and questions on a chart next to the discussion circle.
+After the students have an opportunity to discuss these ideas and discoveries and to address the questions on the chart, ask them to identify connections between these stories and their own lives.

-Finally, the teacher rereads the last lines in Cracking the Wall and asks the students to write in their Journals responses to two questions: “What barriers do you see in your own world?
+- Finally, the reread the last lines in Cracking the Wall and ask the students to write in their Journals responses to two questions: “What barriers do you see in your own world?
 What can you do to help break down these barriers and build bridges?”